Current Weather

 Weather Briefing

-VFRSpichenkovo Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 3,700 feet and 10 miles or greater visibility.
+VFRSpichenkovo Airport is currently reporting visual flight rules (VFR) conditions with clear skies.

 Wind Analysis